waqasnazir03/voithos/docs/openstack-ceph.md

 ### Create the keyring files

-It's easiest to just create the 3 keyring files, then distribute them to the various locations they need to reside for the automation to find them.
+It's easiest to just create the 4 keyring files, then distribute them to the various locations they need to reside for the automation to find them.

-The three files are:
+The four files are:

 - `ceph.client.cinder.keyring`
 - `ceph.client.nova.keyring`
 - `ceph.client.glance.keyring`
+- `ceph.client.gnocchi.keyring`

 Populate each of those files with the output from the above `ceph auth get` commands, then copy them into the following paths: